 3) From Visual Studio command prompt: Open Visual Studio Developer command prompt.

-Then type csi and then press enter.
+csi and then press enter.
 C# Interactive mode will be available in the command prompt.

 Options available in C# Interactive Window: